- City Council

 Section 907.02 Street Opening Permit; Fee; Exceptions

-- Before excavation is made, a street opening permit must be obtained from the Superintendent of Permits and Inspection.
-The cost of such a permit shall be one hundred dollars ($100.00) for each excavation.
-Utilities operating under franchise and performing work with their own employees within the City shall pay no permit fee for openings, but must report all openings to the Superintendent of Permits and Inspection and follow the specifications and procedures of this chapter.
+- Before any work or modification(s) performed in the rights-of-way, a right of way permit must be obtained from the Director of Permits.
+Utilities operating under franchise and performing work with their own employees within the City shall pay no permit fee for right of way permits, but must obtain a permit prior to commencing work and follow the specifications and procedures of this chapter.

-- The work to be done under the permit, and the restoration of the rights of way as required herein, must be completed within the dates specified in the permit.
+The work to be done under a right of way permit, and the restoration of the rights of way as required herein, must be completed within the dates specified in the permit.
 In addition to its own work, the permittee must restore the general area of the work, and the surrounding areas, including trench backfill, paving, and its foundations in accordance with any applicable laws and the standards established by the City Engineer, and must inspect the area of the work and use reasonable care to maintain the same condition for 180 days thereafter.

-- The Superintendent of Permits and Inspection shall not issue any street opening permit until all requirements of this chapter have been satisfied as determined by the City Engineer and no opening of streets shall be commenced until a street opening permit is obtained from the Superintendent of Permits and Inspection.
+The Director of Permits shall not issue any right of way permit until all requirements of this chapter have been satisfied as determined by the City Engineer and no work shall be commence until a right of way permit is obtained from the Director of Permits.

-- A street opening permit is not required for the replacement of existing sidewalks located in the public right-of-way.
+A right of way permit is not required for the replacement of existing sidewalks located in the public right-of-way.

-- All persons, firms or corporations, except franchised utility companies performing work with their own employees and the City of North Canton, upon obtaining a street opening permit, shall make a deposit in the form of a performance bond or certified check in an amount determined by the City to be sufficient to cover the cost of restoring the Rights of Way in accordance with any applicable laws and the standards established by the City Engineer.
-If one hundred eighty days after completion of the Restoration of the Rights of Way, the City determines that the Rights of Way have been properly restored, the surety on the Construction Bond shall be released.
+- All persons, firms, corporations, partnerships, or other entities, except franchised utility companies performing work with their own employees and the City of North Canton, upon obtaining a major right of way permit, shall make a deposit in the form of a performance bond or certified check in an amount determined by the City to be sufficient to cover the cost of restoring the rights-of-way in accordance with any applicable laws and the standards established by the City Engineer.
+If within one hundred eighty (180) days after completion of the restoration of the rights-of-way and final inspection by the City, the City determines that the rights-of-way have been properly restored, the surety on the performance bond shall be released.

 Section 907.04 Equipment; Barricades; Lights